Hensonmw/hensonmw.github.io/index.md

 title: Home
 permalink: /
 ---
-<h1><strong>Hello and welcome to my home page!</strong></h1>
+<h1> Michael Henson Ph.D., Postdoctoral Researcher in the <a href="http://biogeolabs.uchicago.edu/colemanlab/">Coleman Lab</a></h3>

-<h3>If you are looking for the Thrash Lab website click <a href="thethrashlab.com">here</a></h3>
+<h3><strong>Welcome to my home page!</strong></h3>

-<p>My name is Michael Henson and I am a fourth year graduate student in <a href="thethrashlab.com">Dr. Cameron Thrash's lab</a> at <a href="http://www.lsu.edu/science/biosci/">Louisiana State University</a>.
+Born and raised in the Midwest, I came to the University of Chicago from the <a href="https://thethrashlab.com/">Thrash lab</a> at the University of Southern California.
+I graduated with my Ph.D. in May of 2019 from LSU where my dissertation used high-throughput cultivation to help facilitate the genomic and physiological characterization of previously uncultivated and important marine/freshwater microbial clades.
+Our cultivation campaign resulted in the isolation of 13 novel Genera and Species, as well as numerous cultivars that have never before been isolated using artificial media.
+One of the most important cultivars obtained by these efforts, <a href="https://www.nature.com/articles/s41396-018-0092-2">SAR11 LD12</a> (Freshwater SAR11), was studied to determine the genomic and physiological traits associated with its distribution, as well as generate a hypothesis about the evolutionary transition between marine and freshwater habitats.
+I also helped lead research on how the biogeochemistry and stream order of <a href="https://aslopubs.onlinelibrary.wiley.com/doi/full/10.1002/lno.10811">the Mississippi River</a> effect the microbial communities in the surface water.
+Prior to my Ph.D., I received my Master's Degree from Central Michigan University in <a href="http://people.cst.cmich.edu/learm1dr/Home_Page.html">Dr. Deric Learman's lab</a>.
+My MS thesis investigated the genomic, physiological, and chromate reduction variation among four isolates <a href="https://dx.doi.org/10.7717/peerj.1395">(here)</a>.
+While at the Learman lab, I also took part in projects on microbial ecology of <a href="https://link.springer.com/article/10.1007/s13213-015-1189-8">Poyang Lake (Nanchang, China) and the Great Lakes </a> and <a href="https://dx.doi.org/10.3389/fmicb.2016.00284">the Antarctic shelf</a>.

-Born and raised in the Midwest, I came to LSU and the Thrash lab from <a href="http://people.cst.cmich.edu/learm1dr/Home_Page.html">Dr. Deric Learman's lab</a> at Central Michigan University where I completed my MS thesis investigating genomic, physiological, and chromate reduction variation among four isolates <a href="https://dx.doi.org/10.7717/peerj.1395">(here)</a>.
-While at the Learman lab, I was able to take part in projects at <a href="https://link.springer.com/article/10.1007/s13213-015-1189-8">Poyang Lake (Nanchang, China)</a>, <a href="https://dx.doi.org/10.3389/fmicb.2016.00284">the Antarctic shelf</a>, and in Great Lake coastal wetlands.
-Prior to my Master's, I spent a year in <a href="https://www.researchgate.net/profile/Jorge_Domingo">Dr. Jorge Santo Domingo's lab</a> working as a student contractor.
-Together my research experiences have pulled me in many directions, but ultimately led me to develop a passion for research in environmental microbiology.
-Specifically, I use cultivation-dependent and -independent techniques to help inform our understanding on the evolutionary transition between freshwater and marine ecosystems and how both local and regional disturbances may alter biogeochemical cycling.
+Outside of the lab and office, I enjoy cooking, hiking, backpacking, scuba diving, and crossfit.

 <style>
 * {box-sizing: border-box}